viamrobotics/docs/docs/program/apis/sessions.md

 **Parameters:**

 - `robot` [(Robot)](https://pkg.go.dev/go.viam.com/rdk/robot#Robot): The robot that you want this `SessionManager` to manage the client sessions of.
-- `heartbeatWindow` [(time.Duration)](https://pkg.go.dev/time#Duration): The heartbeat window you want this `SessionManager` to follow.
-The window is the elapsed time between two instants as an int64 nanosecond count.
+- `heartbeatWindow` [(time.Duration)](https://pkg.go.dev/time#Duration): The heartbeat window you want this `SessionManager` to follow by default for managed sessions.
+The window is the elapsed time between two instants as an [int64](https://pkg.go.dev/builtin#int64) nanosecond count.
 The representation limits the largest representable duration to approximately 290 years.

 **Returns:**